HernanRincon/ten_pin_bowling/README.md

 ## Run command line app.
 Steps:
-1- You need to execute this command mvn clean install in root project folder 2- run this command java -jar ten_pin_bowling-0.0.1-SNAPSHOT.jar into target folder 3- you can use this string to execute a file example {root project folder}/src/main/java/resources/Data_Game.txt
+* You need to execute this command mvn clean install in root project folder \n
+* run this command java -jar ten_pin_bowling-0.0.1-SNAPSHOT.jar into target folder
+* you can use this string to execute a file example {root project folder}/src/main/java/resources/Data_Game.txt